lancelotj/lancelotj.github.com/about.md

 ---
 # About Me

-Hi there, I'm Lance Jian, a enthusiastic software/web designer and developer enjoying the joy of creation and improvement that information technology brings to us.
+Hi there, I'm Lance Jian, an enthusiastic software/web designer and developer.
+I like cool technologies and I enjoying using them to make our life better.

 # Contact
 <div id="wufoo-z7x3x5">